 Cut the chicken in 1 inch cubes.
 Lightly oil and salt the chicken.

-Prepare the tomatoes: Cut the tomatoes in 1 cm dices.
-Heat the wraps in the warm oven for about 2 minutes.
+Heat the wraps in the warm oven for 1 minute.

-Make salad and serve: In a large bowl, place the other half of the tomatoes, the spinach and the balsamic dressing, combine.
-On individual plates, place a wrap and the spinach tomato salad.
-Serve.
+Make salad and serve: In a bowl, place half the tomatoes, the spinach and the balsamic dressing, combine.

 Recommended Wine Pairing